Skip to main content

 The rainscape will also address localised flooding at the park entrance, strengthen natural habitats, and improve the space for local people to enjoy.

-About The Aquifer Partnership (TAP)
+About The Aquifer Project (TAP)

 Our council, the South Downs National Park, Environment Agency, Southern Water and The Living Coast UNESCO Biosphere formed The Aquifer Partnership, now The Aquifer Project, in 2016.